tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/getancestorinfo.html' target='_blank'>Quick Base Documentation</a>

+This call must be invoked on the app dbid (not on a table dbid) to get ancestor information about the current application.
+To use this call, you must have at least read permissions on the table.

+The first generation copy of an application returns the same DBID for both oldestancestorappid and ancestorappid.
+The grandchild of a template  (and subsequent generations) shows the immediate parent app as the ancestorappid and the original template as the oldestancestorappid.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------